Spain at the 2016 Summer Paralympics: Sailing

 One pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-Spain qualified for the 2016 Games under this criteria in the Sonar event with a thirteenth-place finish overall and the fifth country who had not qualified via the 2014 Championships.
+Spain qualified for the 2016 Games under this criterion in the Sonar event with a thirteenth-place finish overall and the fifth country who had not qualified via the 2014 Championships.
 The boat was crewed by Francisco Llobet, Hector Garcia, and Manuel Gimeno.
 They qualified a second boat in the SKUD 18 event with a thirteenth-place finish overall and the fifth country who had not qualified via the 2014 Championships.
 The boat was crewed by Sergio Roig and Violeta Del Reino.
 Spain qualified a third boat in the 2.4m event with a seventeenth-place finish overall and the seventh country who had not qualified via the 2014 Championships.
 The boat was crewed by Antonio Maestre.
 He tied with fellow Spaniard Montes Vorcy Arturo for seventeenth place but won on the tiebreaker.